gofynd/fdk-client-java/documentation/platform/REWARDS.md

 | body | [ConfigurationRequest](#ConfigurationRequest) | yes | Request body |

-Configure and modify the settings for the rewards program.
+Updates the configuration or inserts new records with the given android paths.

 *Returned Response:*